triciasawyer/Reading-notes-301/class-09.md

 The require method is used to load and cache JavaScript modules.

 **How do we bring another module into the file the we are working in?**
+You need to import the module, using the require key.

 **What do we have to do to make a module available?**
+You then need to export the module on that file.

 ## Things I want to know more about

+Modules and how the passing of props and things work.